chloroken/eve-min/README.md

 # EVE-min - a dynamic, performant client switcher

-**EVE-min** is a client switcher for [EVE Online](https://www.eveonline.com/) built for Linux's [CachyOS](https://cachyos.org/) & [KDE Plasma](https://kde.org/plasma-desktop/), designed primarily for multiboxers who juggle many characters across fewer accounts.
+**EVE-min** is a client switcher for [EVE Online](https://www.eveonline.com/) built for Linux's [CachyOS](https://cachyos.org/) & [KDE Plasma](https://kde.org/plasma-desktop/) designed primarily for multiboxers who juggle many characters across fewer accounts.
 However, it can also act as a simple 'cycle switcher' for less-complicated multiboxing setups.
-It does not have thumbnail previews.
+It does not generate thumbnail previews.

 ### DYNAMIC HOTKEYS